top of page

 High-Pressure Combustion Physics and Chemistry of Alternative Fuels

-• New research involves experiments in the High-Pressure Experimental Laser-Based Imaging and Optical Spectroscopy (HELIOS) test rig designed to achieve well-controlled conditions up to pressures of 100 bar.
+• New research involves experiments in the High-Pressure Experimental Laser-Based Imaging and Optical Spectroscopy (HELIOS) test rig to achieve pressures of 100 bar.

 • Laminar premixed, diffusion, and counterflow flame configurations can be used to evaluate combustion physics and chemistry of new alternative fuels.